 Collaboration with: Hansa Medical AB (Sweden) and SDU – University of Southern Denmark

-Current ELISA kit/assays only measure 30-70% of residual host cell proteins (HCPs) in biopharmaceutical proteins.
+HCP ELISA kits typically only measure 30-70% of residual host cell proteins (HCPs) in biopharmaceutical proteins.
 And probably worse, you don’t know which ones they miss.
-Thus it is difficult to perform a proper ELISA validation.
-Therefore, Alphalyse wants to offer a better measurement – by developing methods for HCP-ELISA validation.
-We envision providing a detailed comparison of polyclonal antibodies from various ELISA kits.
-We do this in a collaboration with leading scientist in immuno-affinity purification and sensitive mass spectrometry at the University of Southern Denmark, Associate Professor Søren Werner Karlskov Hansen and Professor Blagoy Blagoev.
-Also, the methods are tested in close collaboration with Hansa Medical, Sweden.
-Hansa Medical develops immunomodulatory enzymes for treatment of autoimmune conditions and transplant rejection.
+Thus it isn’t easy to properly validate HCP levels with a random ELISA.
+Therefore, Alphalyse set out to develop new and better methods for HCP ELISA validation.

+The project included a close collaboration with the leading scientist in immuno-affinity purification and sensitive mass spectrometry at the University of Southern Denmark, Associate Professor Søren Werner Karlskov Hansen and Professor Blagoy Blagoev.
+Also, we tested the methods in close collaboration with Hansa Medical, Sweden.
+Hansa Medical develops immunomodulatory enzymes to treat autoimmune conditions and transplant rejection.